 The sooner you start, the sooner you will begin building your personal digital “equity”.

 The definition of influence:

 Notice that “others” isn’t a defined “number of people”.
 You have to decide who the “others” are for you.
 Who are your ideal clients, and what valuable insights and guidance can you provide them?
-How can you effectively connect with them and cultivate meaningful relationships over time?
+How can you effectively connect with them and cultivate meaningful relationships over time through your online presence?

 It doesn’t matter if you have 5 people who tune into your online channels everyday or 5000.
-You don’t need to reach the masses to have tremendous success as a business professional.
+You don’t need to reach the masses to have tremendous success as a financial advisor, lawyer, consultant or coach.
 Typically you need to land a handful of high quality clients each year!
-(I wrote more about these ideas 2 years ago here: 7 Important themes for Professionals Participating in Social Media).
-As a business professional, your product is YOU.
+(I wrote more about this concept here: 7 Important themes for Professionals Participating in Social Media).
+As a professional services provider, your brand and your product is YOU.

 Determine Your Vision, Your Value, Your Purpose, and Your Market

 In today’s digital age, people are completely overwhelmed with information yet they are desperately seeking knowledge and guidance.
 They are searching for someone to lead them, and they are combing search engines and social networks for anwers.

 - How will you help them to become better at who they are or what they do?

 - What will you bring to the table?